benbrastmckie/VSCodium/README.md

 ### [Linux and Windows](#Table-of-Contents)

-The 'texmf' directory lives in the user's home directory on both Linux and Windows.
+The `texmf` directory lives in the user's home directory on both Linux and Windows.
 You will need to copy the [texmf](https://github.com/benbrastmckie/VSCodium/tree/master/texmf) directory into your home directory if it does not exist already.
 The best way to do this is to begin by forking this repository on GitHub as described [below](#Git).

-If you don't want to fork this repository, another option is to directly clone this repository, moving the 'texmf' directory to the appropriate location.
+If you don't want to fork this repository, another option is to directly clone this repository, moving the `texmf` directory to the appropriate location.
 To do so, open the terminal and run the following commands:

 ```